 Elmore County

-• Oakview Farms - blueberries, strawberries, Honey from hives on the farm, Fresh eggs, gift shop, farm animals
+• Oakview Farms - strawberries, blueberries, Honey from hives on the farm, Fresh eggs, gift shop, events at your location (call for info)

 • Witherspoon Fruit Farm - Peaches, blackberries and okra